ile/markcom/README.md

-# marked
+# markcom

 A full-featured markdown parser and compiler, written in javascript.
 Built for speed.

+This is forked from [marked](https://github.com/chjj/marked), and is intended to be used in a comment sections on website, thus a little different feature set.

-## Features added as compared to https://github.com/chjj/marked
+## Features added as compared to [marked](https://github.com/chjj/marked)

 ### options
  - linksToNewTab

 	Open links in a new tab, default: false

-## Features removed as compared to https://github.com/chjj/marked
+## Features removed as compared to [marked](https://github.com/chjj/marked)

 - headings